 Fayetteville has a love for good hometown beer and with Fort Bragg’s influence, it’s a no-brainer that four area breweries are veteran-owned.
 That’s because many veterans decide to continue serving the community by opening their own business.

-We are big fans of North Carolina’s beer scene and want to highlight these four thriving veteran-owned breweries in Fayetteville.
-Hopefully, you’ll share our appreciation for these awesome spots to sip responsibly the next time you’re in town.
+And hopefully, you’ll share our appreciation for these awesome spots to sip responsibly the next time you’re in town.

 This post is part of our series on North Carolina Food & Drink, the awesome city of Fayetteville, and more places to visit in Eastern North Carolina.
 We also included these places in our guide to a weekend in Fayetteville.